armanriazi/armanriazi-reactjs-couchdb-cloud-api/README.md

 > Improved speed and performance.

-> I developed a sample-project base on reactjs, couchdb,ibm, cloud, on heroku pipline.
+> I developed a sample project based on reactjs, couchdb,ibm, and cloud, on the Heroku pipeline.

-> I wanted to start work on reactjs that I think it has a main components include grid, list, search, connected to db.
+> I wanted to start work on reactjs I think it has main components including grid, list, search, and connected to db.

-> I have got satisfied with mix of couchdb and reactjs!
-Why not! both of them are good choice for frontend and database with o/i json.
+> I have been satisfied with the mix of couchdb and reactjs!
+Why not! both of them are good choices for frontend and database with o/i json.

 ---